mikewolfo/mikeos.net/README.md

 # mikeos.net
- The new design for MikeOS.net
+ The prototype design for mikeos.net